EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 [**8_batch_correction_of_B_cells_and_clusterization.R**](/Single-cell/R_scripts/8_batch_correction_of_B_cells_and_clusterization.R)

-For batch correction the [canonical correlation analysis](https://www.nature.com/articles/nbt.4096) (CCA) with previous filtering of patients by cell number was used.
+For batch correction the [canonical correlation analysis](https://www.nature.com/articles/nbt.4096) (CCA) with previous filtering of patients by low cell number was used.
 After batch correcton clustering was carried out using 1000 variable features, 20 dimensions and the resolution of 0,6.
 During this stage only memory B cells were selected for further analysis. [(A list of DE genes grouped by clusters)](/Single-cell/Tables/8_all_DE_genes.tsv)

 <p align="center">
     <img src="https://github.com/EvgeniyShchoka/Transcriptomics-of-IgA-IgG-TIL-B/blob/master/Single-cell/Graphs_png/8_Barplot_patients_without_integration.png"  width=45% height=45%/>